DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 can run this from there, if you like.

-To deploy it , use the script:
+To deploy it, use the script:

 ```sh
 export APIGEE_ENV=my-environment